altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Show pivs being uploaded in the queries, with a cloud icon
    - When querying, add logic after first 200 items return (with o:: result)
       - Get list
+         - If u::, t:: or a geo tag is in, nothing to do.
+Piv is assumed to be organized and we cannot guess its geo info.
          - Iterate pending.
-         - If tag, filter out by tag.
          - If tag with date, filter out by date.
+         - If non date tag, filter out by tag.
          - Also filter out by date to the current month.
       - Generate piv entry with different features:
          - id: PENDING:...